bxparks/AceSegment/docs/tm1637/capacitor_removal.md

 There are at least two types of TM1637 LED modules which seem to be readily available on Amazon and eBay currently.

-* One type is labeled as being manufactured by diymore.cc and is availabe is 5 different colors (white, red, yellow, green, and blue).
+* One type is labeled as being manufactured by diymore.cc and is available is 5 different colors (white, red, yellow, green, and blue).
 They manufactured on black printed circuit board, and come in 4-digit and 6-digit variations.
 * Another type is a 4-digit a blue printed circuit board, but does not have any